A range of activities for kids, teens, friends and even grandparents!

 Grandma was thrilled by her grand-sons’ videos, but…this year, how about having grandma behind the computer, too (some of the time), with her grandchildren?

-We’ve designed Step Up Families camps to give generations an opportunity to collaborate and structure their time around a personal project while learning useful computer skills.
+We’ve designed Summer camps to give generations an opportunity to collaborate and structure their time around a personal project while learning useful computer skills.
+These are not available every year.

 Media and computer literacy has become more and more important for seniors as well as for children.
 Basic computer skills unlock the potential to go further – for seniors, this is a way to keep in touch with up-to-date trends, while children learn valuable future skills and family stories.